Amolith/Amolith/README.md

 [NixNet]: https://nixnet.services

-If you are in a position to do so, I encourage you to migrate your repositories to a more ethical platform as well.
+If you are in a position to do so, I encourage you to migrate your repositories to a higher quality platform.
 For more information about Forgejo, see [forgejo.org], and for SourceHut, head to [sourcehut.org].
-The latter is especially nice as its entire collaboration model is based around email and I find the workflow /vastly/ superior to GitHub's fork/modify/commit/push/open PR model.
+The latter is especially nice as its entire collaboration model is based around email and I find the workflow _vastly_ superior to GitHub's fork/modify/commit/push/open PR model.

 [forgejo.org]: https://forgejo.org